 Joe Fairless: Did you end up closing on that deal?

 Evan Holladay: We did, and actually we got lucky...
 The seller -- I think we were buying their house for like 60k, to add an acre to our 10-acre site, and they [unintelligible 00:25:58.02] up to 90k.
 But it was like, man, they really had us by the balls, and they just didn't know it.
 They could have asked for whatever and we probably would have paid it, but...

 Evan Holladay: We probably would have paid close to 250k-300k.

 Joe Fairless: Best ever way you like to give back?

-Joe Fairless: Yup.
-Well, what’s the best place the Best Ever listeners can get in touch with you?
+Joe Fairless: How can the Best Ever listeners get in touch with you?

 Thanks for being on the show.
 I hope you have a best ever day, and we'll talk to you soon.